nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 ###### Leave it to controller

 To leave it controller method, return `null`.
-In this case controller method is considered as route only if it has `@Route` annotation defined on it.
+In this case controller method is considered as route only if it has `Route` attribute declared on it.